Kate Charlesworth: Career

-Charlesworth's career in comics began in 1973, when she pitched a daily strip called "Twice Nightly" with two gay characters and suffragette themes to the Manchester Evening News.
+Charlesworth's career in comics began in 1973, when she pitched a daily strip called "Twice Nightly", with two gay characters and suffragette themes to the Manchester Evening News.
 The strip ran for six months.
-In 1976 she moved to London, after which she was published in gay and lesbian newspapers including The Pink Paper, Gay News, and Sappho, LGBT comic books including Strip AIDS, Dyke's Delight, and AARGH, and mainstream publications like The Guardian and City Limits.
+In 1976, she moved to London, after which she was published in gay and lesbian newspapers including The Pink Paper, Gay News, and Sappho, LGBT comic books including Strip AIDS, Dyke's Delight, and AARGH, and mainstream publications including The Guardian and City Limits.
 Her strips and cartoons often addressed contemporary issues in the lesbian and wider LGBT communities, including presentation, socio-political issues including oppressive legislation, and stereotypes in a humorous manner.
-In 1995 her work appeared in Dyke’s Delight issues 1 and 2, introducing some of her most popular characters, including Auntie Studs, to an American audience.
+In 1995, her work appeared in Dyke's Delight issues 1 and 2, introducing some of her most popular characters, including Auntie Studs, to an American audience.

 She has produced science comics for New Scientist ("Life, the Universe and (Almost) Everything") and The Independent, as well as illustrations for several books published by the National Museums of Scotland.

 She describes her art style as not overly cartoonish or caricature, but emotionally realistic.
 In an interview she stated that she uses photographic reference and tries to get in the mind of each character to accurately portray their emotions on the page.

 More recently, Charlesworth has shifted to working on graphic novels.
 She illustrated Sally Heathcote: Suffragette by Mary Talbot, published in 2014.
-Her illustrations were highly praised by Neel Mukherjee in The Guardian as "beautifully executed in black-and-white, with perfectly judged touches of colour."
-In 2011 she contributed to Blank Slate’s Nelson, a collaborative graphic novel with 54 British comic artists.
+Her illustrations were highly praised by Neel Mukherjee in The Guardian as "beautifully executed in black-and-white, with perfectly judged touches of colour".
+In 2011, she contributed to Blank Slate’s Nelson, a collaborative graphic novel with 54 British comic artists.
 Nelson was chosen as The Guardians graphic novel of the month by Rachel Cooke and one of 2011's best graphic novels by The Times.
 Charlesworth spent four years working on her autobiographical work Sensible Footwear: A Girl's Guide, which was published in 2019.

 Charlesworth has also worked as a storyboard artist for shows including Bob the Builder (Hot Animation), Pingu (Hot Animation), and Timmy Time (Aardman Animations).
 She has created several cards for Cath Tate Cards, run by fellow cartoonist and friend Cath Tate.
 She created the CD cover for Fast Talk by Kay Grant and Alex Ward.
 She also produces various forms of 3-D art, including birthday cards, maps, board games, and shadow boxes, featured on her website.

 Her future plans include a joint comic project with her partner, Dianne, as well as moving into different mediums, including animation.